 Denied their unjust reward, the angry men dragged the Colonel into his own bedroom, where they beat him unconscious and stole a watch and chain, a gold piece, and a gun from a dresser.
 They fled, leaving the Colonel for dead.

-John Long was put on display at the Rock Island County Courthouse, and then at the Hauberg Museum of Black Hawk State Park in Rock Island, Illinois.
-On September 14, 1978, John was buried in the Dickson Pioneer Cemetery in Rock Island, finally retiring after his oddly eventful death.
+John Long was put on display at the Rock Island County Courthouse, and then at the Hauberg Museum at the Black Hawk State Park in Rock Island, Illinois.
+On September 14, 1978, John was buried in the Dickson Pioneer Cemetery in Rock Island, finally retiring from his unexpectedly active death.

-Robert Birch, William Redden, and Grant Redden were charged as accessories before the fact.
-Birch was sentenced to life in prison, but escaped—only to be gunned down three months later.
+Three others were tried for the Colonel’s death: Robert Birch, William Redden, and Grant Redden were charged as accessories before the fact.
+Birch was sentenced to life in prison, but escaped, only to be gunned down three months later.
 William Redden served the whole of his one year sentence.
 The charges were dropped against Grant Redden, but he moved away soon after, anyway—a smart move, as the Colonel had been a prominent, popular man.

 * A Clearing in the Forest, 1980 (SC 977-769 McC)